codeceptjs/CodeceptJS/docs/helpers/Playwright.md

 -   `trace`: enables trace recording for failed tests; trace are saved into `output/trace` folder
 -   `keepTraceForPassedTests`: - save trace for passed tests

+#### HAR Recording Customization

+A HAR file is an HTTP Archive file that contains a record of all the network requests that are made when a page is loaded.
+It contains information about the request and response headers, cookies, content, timings, and more.
+You can use HAR files to mock network requests in your tests.
+HAR will be saved to `output/har`.
+More info could be found here [https://playwright.dev/docs/api/class-browser#browser-new-context-option-record-har][3].

+    ...
+    recordHar: {
+        mode: 'minimal', // possible values: 'minimal'|'full'.
+        content: 'embed' // possible values:  "omit"|"embed"|"attach".
+    }
+    ...

 #### Example #1: Wait for 0 network connections.